 This guide provides a quick overview of how to use the FOXPRO programming utility.
-Please Note: this guide is only for the Windows version of the FOXPRO programming utility.
+Please watch the video below for a tutorial on using the utility:

 The installer for the FOXPRO Sound Programming Utility can be downloaded directly from our website at any time by